 Keeping Trails Open and Safe

-Theof the is known for its incredible hiking, biking, horse riding, snowshoeing, and other recreational adventures.
-Located on the eastern side of the Mountains to Sound Greenway, the district has more than 800 miles of trail, many of which - including a stretch of the nationally renowned Pacific Crest Trail – are in designated Wilderness areas, and are favorites for Kittitas County locals and for visitors from across the Greenway.
+The Cle Elum Ranger District of the Okanogan-Wenatchee National Forest is known for its incredible hiking, biking, horse riding, snowshoeing, and other recreational adventures.
+Located on the eastern side of the Mountains to Sound Greenway, the district has more than 800 miles of trail, many of which – including a stretch of the nationally renowned Pacific Crest Trail – are in designated Wilderness areas, and are favorites for Kittitas County locals and for visitors from across the Greenway.

 However, some of these trails are in need of some serious repairs.
 The challenge is finding funding.
 In a time of continuously declining public funding, the Cle Elum Ranger District has limited resources to care for these well-loved trails.
 This year, the Cle Elum Ranger District has only a small handful of staff to manage the entire network of non-motorized trails and recreation sites in the 375,000 acre region.

 That’s where the Greenway Trust and local volunteers can lean in and help.
 Since 2012, the Greenway Trust has led 30 trail projects in the Upper Yakima Basin.
 This past summer, the Greenway crews spent several weeks camped in the backcountry, repairing damage on the Pacific Crest Trail, Dutch Miller Trail, Lake Michael Trail, and Ivanhoe Lake Trail.
 These scenic trails lead hikers and equestrians through old growth forests, lush meadows, towering peaks, and into the pristine Alpine Lakes Wilderness Area.
 Unfortunately, these trails have sustained damage over the years, creating safety hazards for users.
 The trail crews worked to mitigate these hazards by repairing tread, constructing minor structures, clearing heavy brush, and removing fallen trees.